robcarver17/pysystemtrade/docs/introduction.md

 If you look at the YAML file you'll notice that the trading rule function has been specified as a string `systems.provided.example.rules.ewmac_forecast_with_defaults`.
 This is because we can't easily create a function in a YAML text file (*we can in theory; but it's quite a bit of work and creates a potential security risk*).
 Instead we specify where the relevant function can be found in the project directory structure.

-Similarly for the ewmac8 rule we've specified a data source `data.get_instrument_price` which points to `system.data.get_instrument_price()`.
+Similarly for the ewmac8 rule we've specified a data source `data.daily_prices` which points to `system.data.daily_prices()`.
 This is the default, which is why we haven't needed to specify it before, and it isn't included in the specification for the ewmac32 rule.
 Equally we could specify any attribute and method within the system object, as long as it takes the argument `instrument_code`.
 We can also have a list of data inputs.
 This means you can configure almost any trading rule quite easily through configuration changes.